dart-lang/language/working/augmentations/feature-specification.md

-For example, it is an error according to the language specification if a concrete class has an abstract instance member declaration _D_, and there is no implementation inherited from a superclass which is a correct override of the member signature of _D_.
+For example, it is an error according to the language specification if a concrete class has an abstract instance member declaration _D_, and there is no implementation inherited from a superclass whose signature is a correct override of the member signature of _D_.

 Thus this is an error in Dart without augmentations: